 The FM Radio function is a nice extra, activated with a button press combo and then using the jog dial to seek between stations.
 To be honest, the reception can be hit and miss, with static often creeping in.
 I also found most stations way to chatty, full of commercials and plain distracting when riding.

-As for battery life, again no complaints at all, we’ve still yet to experience them running flat whilst out.
-Even with rider-to-rider chat non stop on a 4-5 hour ride out, listening to music or using a SatNav for an 8 hour ride to North Wales.
+As for battery life, I’ve no complaints at all, we’ve still yet to experience them running flat whilst out.
+Even with rider-to-rider chat non-stop on a 4-5 hour ride out, listening to music or using a SatNav for an 8-hour ride to North Wales.
+Edit: 4 years later, I am finding battery life on our oldest intercom is not as long as it once was, and it will cut out after around 6 hours of solid rider-to-rider chatting.
+It does, however, give you regular audible beeps to indicate its running flat, which is handy so you can stop chatting to conserve remaining battery life.

 Overall, it’s really hard to fault the T-COM VB Bluetooth helmet intercom kits for the money.
-At £20-25 each we’re basically talking beer money, for a really useful motorcycle Bluetooth communications gadget that performs pretty decently.
-Even if the built battery life starts to suffer in a year, I wouldn’t think twice buying another.
+At £20-25 each, we’re basically talking beer money, for a really useful motorcycle Bluetooth communications gadget that performs pretty decently.
+Even if the built battery life starts to suffer in a couple of years, I wouldn’t think twice buying another.
 Ditto, if I lost the stupid proprietary charging cable, just as cheap to buy another whole intercom.
 In perspective, even a replacement battery for a Sena intercom will set you back £35!